Lorent Saleh: Activism

 In 2012, Saleh's NGO Operación Libertad launched an international campaign in rejection of the departure of Venezuela from the Inter-American Human Rights System.
 Saleh was beaten by military personnel while participating in a protest at the University of the Andes.
 Days later, in January 2013, when trying to travel to Costa Rica, airport authorities of Valencia, Carabobo prevented him from boarding the plane and canceled his passport.
-After accusations that at the end of July 2013 Saleh participated in Colombia in the launching of the Nationalist Alliance for Freedom, a political movement that defines itself as "Identitarian nationalist" in addition to "anti-Zionist", Saleh said months later in an interview with El Espectador: "I am Latin American, of Palestinian family, I can not believe in Nazi, neo-Nazi or radical positions of any kind, I am not Neo-Nazi nor do I believe in militarist governments."
+After accusations that at the end of July 2013 Saleh participated in Colombia in the launching of the far-right Nationalist Alliance for Freedom, a political movement that defines itself as "Identitarian nationalist" and "anti-Zionist", and includes Colombian neo-Nazi organisation Tercera Fuerza.
+Saleh claimed months later in an interview with El Espectador: "I am Latin American, of Palestinian family, I can not believe in Nazi, neo-Nazi or radical positions of any kind, I am not Neo-Nazi nor do I believe in militarist governments."

 In February 2014, Saleh began an international campaign to denounce human rights violations during the 2014 Venezuelan protests.
 In Costa Rica he got the attention of the Congress, members of the Church and important figures of the country.
 On February 19, seven days after the start of the protests, the death of three people in Caracas and the handing over of Leopoldo López to the Venezuelan authorities, Saleh traveled again to Colombia.
 On 2 May, Venezuelan Interior Minister Miguel Rodríguez Torres claimed that Henrique Salas Römer financed the JAVU group and read a supposed document with confidential information dated 2011, about supposed "training camps" held in Carabobo by the group on a farm property of Venezuelan opposition deputy Freddy Curupe, in which Saleh is mentioned.